lzim/teampsd/.github/ISSUE_TEMPLATE/feature.md

    Example:
   - [X] Anthony ran test scripts outlined in Design Document on 04/18/2020.
   - [ ] Verified demo with Lindsey & Stacey at **sim_UI_workgroup** on 04/21/2020.
-  4. Location in Tracker
-  _Once Review has begun Card should either move to functional_testing or measurement based on the test being done._

 </details>

 <button type=button onclick=print(Content) > Add a requirement button </button>